Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 "According to Kenneth Poolman ("Focke-Wulf Condor - Scourge of the Atlantic"), on page 55, this ship was attacked and damaged on 28 January 1941 by Condors: '...Condors picked up two stragglers from Convoy SC 19.
 One of them, the Norwegian Ruth I, carrying a cargo of pit props, was attacked at 8.30 a.m. three hundred and fifty miles west of the Orkneys.
 Bombs and cannon fire damaged her superstructure, and wounded her Chief Engineer and Boatswain."

 This incident is also recorded in "Nortraships flåte" which says that 5 aircraft (FW 200) spotted the convoy(?) in 55 55N 13 20W, notified the U-boats in the area and attacked just before 09:30 on Jan.
 28. Time for the attack on Ruth I is given as 09:26, but no injuries are mentioned, and she was not damaged according to this source, which adds that 2(?)
 British ships were sunk in the attack, and when 3 U-boats reached the area late into the night another 5 ships went down.
 Ships sunk by U-boats in this convoy were, in fact, the Greek Aikaterini, the British King Robert and W. B. Walker, all on Jan.
 29 and all sunk by U-93 - the British West Wales, sunk by U-94 on the 29th, the Egyptian Sesostris by U-106, and on the 30th the British Rushpool was sunk by U-94.
-(As far as I can tell, the only ship sunk by aircraft was Grelrosa - and I also believe these 2 ships were far away from the convoy itself when they were spotted - follow the link to SC 19 - see also the Analysis of attacks).
+As far as I can tell, the only ship sunk by aircraft was Grelrosa - and I also believe these 2 ships were far away from the convoy itself when they were spotted - follow the link to Convoy SC 19 - see also the Analysis of attacks, as well as the external link re this convoy below and Page 1, which shows that she arrived West Hartlepool, via Oban and Methil Roads, on Febr.
+9, remaining there until Febr.
+22.

-She later returned across the Atlantic in Febr.-1943 with the westbound Convoy ON 169 (from Liverpool Febr.
-22, to New York March 21), becoming a straggler from the convoy on March 6, arriving Halifax on March 15, proceeding to St. John, N.B.
-3 days later, where she appears to have spent quite a long time (again, see Page 3 of the archive docs).
-In July-1943 she sailed in Convoy SC 136 from Halifax, and in Sept.-1943 we find her in the westbound Convoy ONS 18, which joined up with Convoy ON 202 and lost several ships, including Oregon Express and Skjelbred.
+She later joined the westbound Convoy ON 169 (from Liverpool Febr.
+22-1943, to New York March 21; Ruth I joined from Loch Ewe - Commodore was in Geisha).
+According to A. Hague, she became a straggler from the convoy on March 6; the archive document says she arrived Halifax on March 15, continuing to St. John, N.B.
+3 days later.
+She did not leave again until July 5, when she proceeded to Halifax in order to join Convoy SC 136 on July 8, cargo of steel and lumber (Commodore in Titanian).
+It'll be noticed, when going back to Page 3, that she also had quite a long stay at Tyne that fall.
+In Sept.-1943, we find her in the westbound Convoy ONS 18, which joined up with Convoy ON 202 and lost several ships, including Oregon Express and Skjelbred.
 Please follow the link to my page about this convoy for much more information on the battle, including the Commodore's report and several other reports; see also my pages about Skjelbred and Oregon Express for further details.
 Ruth I arrived Sydney, C.B. on Sept.
-28 (having sailed from Oban on the 14th), and early in Nov.-1943 she's listed in the Sydney, C.B. portion of the eastbound Convoy SC 146, cargo of lumber for Grimsby, where she arrived Nov.
-27.
+28, having started out from Oban on the 14th.
+Early in Nov.-1943 she's listed in the Sydney, C.B. portion of the eastbound Convoy SC 146 (Commodore in Rena).
+Ruth I sailed from Sydney on Nov.
+7 and had a cargo of lumber for Grimsby, where she arrived (via various other ports) on Nov.
+27, according to Page 4, which also shows that she subsequently had a long stay at Hull.

-* The ON and ONS convoys mentioned here will be added to individual pages in my Convoys section in due course, with further info on each, in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys and on the page listing ships in all ONS convoys.
-The OG convoys will also be added, but for now, please see my page listing ships in all OG convoys.
+* The ON and ONS convoys will be added to individual pages in my Convoys section in due course, with further info on each, in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys and on the page for ships in all ONS convoys.
+The OG convoys will also be added, but for now, please see ships in all OG convoys.
+Note also that the entire SC series will eventually be updated and completed, including the already existing convoys (some have already been updated); ships sailing in SC 113 are listed at ships in all SC convoys.

 Related external links: